We had a good question come in to the Square Foot Gardening Foundation recently and thought it would be helpful for everyone.

 Our advice is to not mess with success. . . so, if this is not what you’ve been doing, say you’ve added other potting mixes or your native soil to your garden bed, you probably will need to amend your soil, have it tested, add artificial nutrients, and so forth.
 It would be simpler to start over using Mel’s Mix.

-When you harvest a square mid-season, or at the end of the season when you’re cleaning your beds, you will want to knock off as much of the Mel’s Mix back into the raised bed as possible.
-Some people shake the veggies into a bag to make sure they keep as much of that precious growing medium as possible.
+When you harvest a square mid-season, or at the end of the season when you’re cleaning your beds, knock off as much of the Mel’s Mix back into the square as possible.
 The stubborn bits of Mel’s Mix clinging to the roots can be swished in a bucket of water and then used to water your garden.
-It’s a great practice because, not only do you retain as much Mel’s Mix as possible, your veggies will be cleaner when you take them into the house.

 Amending the Soil – Is it necessary?